PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 | meta-virtualization                       | General   | Community | Layer to provide support for constructing OE-based virtualized solutions. |
 | meta-virtualization-mbl                   | General   | MBL       | MBL staging layer for Docker virtualization customizations. |

-**Table 3.2.2:** All the metalayers in the MBL workspace.
+**Table 3.2.2:** All the layers in the MBL workspace.

-Note that an MBL workspace contains all of the metalayers listed in Table 3.2.2, but the `bblayers*.conf` files configure BitBake to only use the metalayers needed for the current target and ignore the rest.
+Note that an MBL workspace contains all of the layers listed in Table 3.2.2, but the `bblayers*.conf` files configure BitBake to only use the layers needed for the current target and ignore the rest.
 This is achieved by:

 - `bblayers.conf` only specifying the layers common to all targets.
 - `bblayers.conf` including a target-specific file `bblayers_${MACHINE}.conf`, which specifies the target-specific layers.

-## BSP metalayers for imx7d-pico-mbl
+## BSP layers for imx7d-pico-mbl

 [Table 3.3.1](#Table-3-3-1) shows the BSP layers for `imx7d-pico-mbl` configured in `bblayers_imx7d-pico-mbl.conf`.
-The full set of layers used by `imx7d-pico-mbl` is the set of layers obtained by replacing the `meta-raspberrypi*` BSP layers in [Table 3.2.1](#Table-3-2-1) with the BSP layers in [Table 3.3.1](#Table-3-3-1) below.
+The full set of layers `imx7d-pico-mbl` uses is the set of layers obtained by replacing the `meta-raspberrypi*` BSP layers in [Table 3.2.1](#Table-3-2-1) with the BSP layers in [Table 3.3.1](#Table-3-3-1) below.

 Refer to [Layers for raspberrypi3-mbl](#layers-for-raspberrypi3-mbl) for details of the layers.